CNN cited the American Immigration Council's recent report ...

 Immigrants, Latinos, and Asians account for growing shares of West Virginia’s population and economy.
-Immigrants (the foreign-born) make up 1.3% of the state’s population, and nearly half of them are naturalized U.S. citizens who are eligible to vote.
+Immigrants (the foreign-born) make up 1.4% of the state’s population, and nearly half of them are naturalized U.S. citizens who are eligible to vote.
 Immigrants not only contribute to the state’s economy as workers, but also account for millions of dollars in tax revenue and consumer purchasing power.
-Moreover, Latinos and Asians (both foreign-born and native-born) wield $1.4 billion in consumer purchasing power, and the businesses they own had sales and receipts of $722.8 million and employed more than 5,600 people at last count.
-At a time when the economy is still recovering, West Virginia can ill-afford to alienate a significant component of its labor force, tax base, and business community.
+Moreover, Latinos and Asians (both foreign-born and native-born) wield $1.3 billion in consumer purchasing power, and the businesses they own had sales and receipts of $722.8 million and employed more than 5,600 people at last count.
+As the economy continues to grow, West Virginia can ill-afford to alienate a significant component of its labor force, tax base, and business community.

 Immigrants and their children are growing shares of West Virginia’s population.

 - The foreign-born share of West Virginia’s population rose from 0.9% in 1990, to 1.1% in 2000, to 1.5% in 2013, according to the U.S. Census Bureau.
 West Virginia was home to 27,828 immigrants in 2013.

 - 48.6% of immigrants (or 13,538 people) in West Virginia were naturalized U.S. citizens in 2013—meaning that they are eligible to vote.

 - Unauthorized immigrants comprised 0.2% of the state’s population (or less than 5,000 people) in 2012, according to a report by the Pew Hispanic Center.